Correction Of Inverted Nipple (also known as Retracted Nipple)

 What Is The Process Of Correcting Inverted Nipples?

-Correction of the inverted nipple typically requires that the lactiferous ducts are cut in order to make the nipple come out.
+Correction of the inverted nipple in Nevada typically requires that the lactiferous ducts are cut in order to make the nipple come out.
 When the lactiferous ducts (milk ducts) are cut, it makes a woman unable to breastfeed.
 In the case of severely inverted nipples, the woman would not be able to breastfeed anyway because the baby will not be able to latch on to the nipple.
 However, with pregnancy the nipples and breasts become stimulated by hormones and sometimes patients with mild to moderate cases of inverted nipples will be able to make the nipples protrude and breastfeed.
 For this reason, Dr. Smith does not recommend correction of inverted nipples unless the patient is finished having children or unless the patient has severely inverted nipples.

 What To Expect Upon Completion Of The Inverted Nipple Correction Procedure?

-The correction of inverted nipples is fairly straight forward and can be done with Breast augmentation in Nevada (breast implantation,) or alone.
+The correction of inverted nipples is fairly straight forward and can be done with Breast augmentation (breast implantation,) or alone.
 It can be done under general anesthesia or using pure local anesthesia (just numbing up the nipple area.)
 If it is done under local anesthesia the patient can drive to the surgery center and return home afterward.

 What Is The Typical Recovery Process From Inverted Nipple Correction Procedures?